 We will be using OpenGL as the primary basis for 3D graphics programming.
 The original version of OpenGL was released in 1992 by a company named Silicon Graphics, which was known for its graphics workstations-powerful, expensive computers designed for intensive graphical applications.
-(Today, you probably have more graphics computing power on your smart phone.)
+(Today, you have more graphics computing power on your smart phone.)
 OpenGL is supported by the graphics hardware in most modern computing devices, including desktop computers, laptops, and many mobile devices.
+In the form of WebGL, it is the used for most 3D graphics on the Web.
 This section will give you a bit of background about the history of OpenGL and about the graphics hardware that supports it.